 What do you want readers to feel about your blog?
 How do you want to express yourself to the reader?
 Bold, fun, and playful?
 Feminine and cool?
 Explain what these terms mean and provide examples of how this might be expressed.

 The keyword here is brief.
 The writing style guide is for the reader, not the writer.
 How can the message be delivered so that it is best understood by the reader?
 We need to understand who the reader is to answer that question.
 What education level have they completed?
-Are they beginner, intermediate, or expert in the topic of what you are writing?
+Are they beginner, intermediate, or expert on the topic?
 What life experiences may alter their interpretations of ambiguous statements?

 List of preferred word preferences

-Word preferences can be delegated to a dictionary or guided by the writing style guide.
-Here you’ll identify if you prefer compound words split, combined, or hyphenated and if you want any capitalizations in your wording (e.g. ebook, e-book, Ebook).
+Word preferences can be delegated to a dictionary or guided by the blog writing style guide.
+You’ll identify if you prefer compound words split, combined, or hyphenated and any capitalizations (e.g. ebook, e-book, Ebook).